 “I feel like when kids have a visual awareness of [the elements], not only does it help them draw… they just [become] more aware of things around them,” said O’Mara.

-To learn more about The Elephants of Art and how teacher, writer and artist Jo O’Mara engages her students, check out this edition of One-on-One with Steve Adubato.
+Want to learn more about The Elephants of Art and how Jo O’Mara engages her students?
+Then check out this edition of One-on-One with Steve Adubato.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.